Best new electric cars: 22 EVs to look forward to in 2025 and beyond

 What’s more, prices are falling.
 Electric cars are no longer restricted to the luxury end of the market, and while you can still spend six figures on an EV, there are genuinely affordable, sub-£20,000 electric cars like the Dacia Spring to consider.
 In the coming months we’ll see more small EVs go on sale, in the shape of the retro-styled Renault 5 and its sporty sibling the Alpine A290.

 We’re also looking forward to the launch of the first all-electric Range Rover, which is due on sale soon, and a whole new family of electric cars from Jaguar due to hit the market in 2026.
-EVs just over the horizon include the Polestar 4, which we drove recently, the Alfa Romeo Junior, the Kia EV3 and the Mini Aceman, which we’ll also be taking for a spin very soon.
+EVs just over the horizon include the Polestar 4, the Alfa Romeo Junior, the Kia EV3 and the highly-anticipated Tesla Model Q.

-Below we’ve rounded up some of the most important new electric cars coming to market in the next few months.
+Below we’ve rounded up over 20 of the most important new electric cars coming to market in the next few months.
 This article will be updated regularly to keep track of future electric cars, and include our reviews as soon as we’ve got behind the wheel.

 Abarth 600e